Real-Serious-Games/C-Sharp-Promise/README.md

 		() => PlaySound("AnimComplete")
 	);

-It can also be passed a collection:
+The inputs can also be passed as a collection:

 	var operations = ...
 	var sequence = Promise.Sequence(operations);